hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/digital-divide/index.md

         - giving cheap computers for poor children
         - set up cyber cafes in rural areas
         - providing overseas aid to poor countries

+- global digital divide
+    - contributes to the inequality
+    - of access to goods and services
+    - available through technology

+- no modern technology
+    - pass

+- in less industrially developed nations
+    - cannot invest a lot of money on infrastructure
+    - but doesnt always mean the nation doesnt have essential technologies
+    - not all countries are able to keep up with constant changes
+    - large inequality of internet speeds in all countries
+    - some countries have low performance computers
+    - some may have difficulty in obtaining technical assistance

+- no broadband connection
+    - lack of understanding of benefits of it
+    - back of skills + knowledge
+    - affordability of
+        - connection fees
+        - devices that support broadband
+    - broadband in rural areas is not as good as in cities
+    - government programs to implement education
+    - initiatives to develop e-government
+    - extend faster broadband to rural areas

 ## Unknown